 Subscribe to the Musician’s Help Desk Podcast!

 Native Stranger, a Fort Collins based artist – worker collective rooted in community, collaboration and intentional commitment to each member’s creative work launches officially on September 8th with a multi-layer release of music, photography, and literature from founding artists Elli Perry (singer/songwriter/guitarist/producer/visual artist), Pappy LongLegs (singer/songwriter/multi-instrumentalist/luthier), and Cory Marshall Spangler (photographer/author).
-The launch will begin with a week long artist residency at The Music District, and will culminate with an immersive multi-media performance and installation at The Downtown Artery.
+The launch will begin with a week long artist engagement at The Music District, and will culminate with an immersive multi-media performance and installation at The Downtown Artery.

 Elli Perry began her career as a performing singer, songwriter, guitarist, and producer at age twelve, by sneaking onto barroom stages in her native state of Georgia.
 During the subsequent eighteen years, she has independently released multiple albums of original material, designed and co-directed numerous music videos, written charting songs for other artists, maintained the responsibilities of manager, booking agent, and publicist, and has toured aggressively across the United States, Canada, and Europe.
 She released two albums, Little Thieves and Totality in a ten month span between 2017-2018, and is currently at work writing her next LP.